kiyui/dont-reinvent-bicycle/content/code/4-the-error-paradigm.md

 ## think of the interface of an error

 In a JavaScript [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise), the interface for throwing an error would be to `reject` the Promise.
 We wouldn't expect a failed promise to `resolve`, lest we run into unexpected behaviours!
-Assuming we have the following function `getUser` that returns a Promise, it would be logical to expect that the function should `reject` if it find a user:
+Assuming we have the following function `getUser` that returns a Promise, it would be logical to expect that the function should `reject` if it fails to find a user:
 ```javascript
 function getUser (userId) {
   return new Promise((resolve, reject) => {